AssetFetch/spec/spec.md

 Which headers the client needs to send is communicated by the provider in the initialization data.

 The client obtains the required header values, such as passwords or randomly generated access tokens, from the user through a GUI, from a cache or through other mechanisms.
-See [Security considerations](#10-security-considerations) for more details about credential handling.
+See [9.
+Security considerations](#9-security-considerations) for more details about credential handling.

 If the provider uses authentication, then it MUST offer a connection status endpoint in the initialization data.
 Before attempting to perform any other actions using the credentials entered by the user, the client SHOULD contact the connection status endpoint at least once after initialization to verify the correctness of the values entered by the user.